RamazTs/cross_platform_app_demo/readme.md

 ### Built With

-Application development is powered by React and React Native for cross-platform support
+Application development is powered by React and React Native for building a cross-platform application.

 - [![React][React.js]][React-url]
 - [![REACT-NATIVE]][React-Native-URL]